 What happens after submitting your SVR

-- Your documents are scanned into your account.
+2. Your documents are scanned into your account.
 This step can take up to one week to complete.
 A message will be sent to your physiciansapply.ca account telling you your documents have been scanned.
+If you requested a translation of your documents, it can take approximately two weeks to have your documents translated.
+A message will be sent to your account once your translation is complete.

 Once verified by the MCC and the ECFMG, your credentials will be stored in the MCC Physician Credentials Repository.
 You can access these documents at any time through your physiciansapply.ca account to share them with the medical regulatory authorities and other organizations registered with the MCC.